THE LEFTY DRIESELL AWARD

 Driesell also led Davidson, Georgia State and James Madison to the NCAA tournament, making him one of three coaches to reach the NCAAs with four different programs.
 His teams won a total of 16 regular season championships and six tournament championships.

-The recipient of the 2023-24 award will be announced in April, in Phoenix, AZ site of the men's NCAA Basketball Championship.
+The Lefty Driesell award voting panel is made up of current division I coaches, athletic administrators, and senior College Insider staff members.
+The recipient of the 2024-25 award will be announced in April, in San Antonio, TX site of the men's Division I NCAA Basketball Championship.

 The Lefty Driesell award is presented annually to the top defensive player in division I college basketball, as voted on by the award committee.